 Most recently, Kerry worked with the Lake Champlain Basin Program.
 She spent a great deal of time educating students, residents, and visitors of the Basin about water quality issues and aquatic invasive species found throughout the watershed.
-She also served as the lead on a collaborative initiative that increased awareness about the impact soil health has our waterways.
+She also served as the lead on a collaborative initiative that increased awareness about the impact of soil health on our waterways.

 Kerry is a native of the Adirondacks and lives in Port Kent.
-She enjoys exploring the outdoors, gardening, baking, and kayaking with family and friends.

-CURRENT | Most recently, Kerry worked with the Lake Champlain Basin Program.
-She spent a great deal of time educating students, residents, and visitors of the Basin about water quality issues and aquatic invasive species found throughout the watershed.
-She also served as the lead on a collaborative initiative that increased awareness about the impact soil health has our waterways.

-Kerry is a native of the Adirondacks and lives in Port Kent.
-She enjoys exploring the outdoors, gardening, baking, and kayaking with family and friends.
+She enjoys gardening, baking, kayaking and exploring everything the Adirondacks has to offer with family and friends.